Return

 Alexander J Perrin

 RADIX emerged from that proximity.
-Written under a pen name to let the ideas stand apart from the industry that informed them, the book is the product of years spent watching motivation fail structurally — in organizations, in individuals, in the gap between what people intend and what systems allow.
+The book is the product of years spent watching motivation fail structurally — in organizations, in individuals, in the gap between what people intend and what systems allow.

 03 — Interview Angles